PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 **General Details**
 - General Details means `Task name`, `Family`, `Entity`, `Section` & `Tag`.
-- System will update Open and Upcoming instances of the trigger.
+- When user change general details , system will update Open and Upcoming instances of the trigger.
   - For e.g One recurring trigger has three instances.
 One in the Open tab and one in the Upcoming tab and one in the Completed tab.
 Name of this task is `Task1` and section is `Assets` and Tag is `Trading - General`.
 Now, user updates the task name to `Task 2` and section to `Other` and tag to `Money Movement`.
 So system updates both Open and Upcoming instances of the trigger.
 Completed task will remains as it is.

+**Template**
+- When a user changes `Template `, the system will update only upcoming instances.
+(Open instances will remain as it is)
+  - If the user changes the template, the system will also delete manually added subtasks.
+  - For e.g Suppose template `T1` has 4 and `T2` has 3 sub-tasks.
+Now, the user creates one trigger `R1` using template `T1`.
+So trigger `R1` will have 4 sub-tasks.
+Now, the user manually adds 2 more sub-tasks in R1.
+So now, triggers `R1` have a total of 6 sub-tasks.
+When users change the template from `T1` to `T2` in trigger `R1` (from the edit dialog).
+Then the system will delete all 6 sub-tasks (tasks of template T1 and tasks which were manually added) and add 3 new sub-tasks (T2 template).

 **Dates**
 - Dates means the `Start date` & `Due date`.
 - System will update only upcoming instanes.
-(Open instnaces will remains as it is)
+(Open, Deleted & Commpleted instances will remain as it is)
 - For e.g Keith has one recurring trigger where due date is `Feb 14, 2023` and start date is `10`.
 So the first instance of the trigger is in Open tab while other tasks are in upcoming.
 Now, Keith change the due date to `Mar 10, 2023` and start date is `5`, so system will update existing upcoming task.

 **Repeats on & Day of the Week**